 4-16 (a) Loss dynamics and (b) IoU changing during training and valida- tion procedure.
-125 4-17 Predicted masks on the validation dataset 126 4-18 Predicted masks on the test dataset 127 4-19 Reconstructed dynamics of the specific projected leaves area based on the calculations by using of FCNN 129 4-20 Dependency between averaged biomass and specific projected leaves 1 20 area 130 1-91 Result of the fitting to the experimental data and prediction of the 100 7-21 projected leaves area for 12 days ahead based on the Verbulst model and calculations of the projected leaves area obtained by ECNN for the first 18 down of the sumpriment 191 4 99 Aggregament of the biomega based on the correlations and predictions 191 4-22 Assessment of the biomass based on the correlations and predictions 190 4 00 of the projected leaves area vs. experimental measurements 132 4-23 Climate chamber ( Binder ) (a) Process of germination for obtaining dataset; (b) Embedded system assembly for testing of machine learn- 100 4.04 ing (CNN) algorithm 136 4-24 Example of images of the containers with seeds taken during the experiment.
-Seeds germinated in different conditions: (a) 21°C; (b) 105 24°C 137 4-25 Images of seeds germination process taken during the experiment.
+125 4-17 Predicted masks on the validation dataset 126 4-18 Predicted masks on the test dataset 127 4-19 Reconstructed dynamics of the specific projected leaves area based on the calculations by using of FCNN 129 4-20 Dependency between averaged biomass and specific projected leaves area 130 4-21 Result of the fitting to the experimental data and prediction of the projected leaves area for 12 days ahead based on the Verhulst model and calculations of the projected leaves area obtained by FCNN for the first 18 days of the experiment.
+131 4-22 Assessment of the biomass based on the correlations and predictions of the projected leaves area vs. experimental measurements 132 4-23 Climate chamber (Binder) (a) Process of germination for obtaining dataset; (b) Embedded system assembly for testing of machine learn- 136 4-24 Example of images of the containers with seeds taken during the experiment.
+Seeds germinated in different conditions: (a) 21°C; (b) 24°C 137 4-25 Images of seeds germination process taken during the experiment.
 All the images have time reference and were taken with a 3-hour time period.
-The top and bottom images were taken at the same time, but illustrate the seeds germinated in different conditions: (a) 21°C; (b) 24°C 137 4-26 Non-maximum suppression application.
+The top and bottom images were taken at the same time, but illustrate the seeds germinated in different conditions: (a) 21°C; (b) $24^{\circ}C$ 137 4-26 Non-maximum suppression application.
 In (a) seeds are covered with multiple windows, while in (b) one window per seed was used.
-This was obtained by grouping the windows and keeping one window per group 141 4-27 Cross entropy loss(a) and accuracy(b) on CNN training for 50 itera- tions(epochs).
-142 4-28 Seed recognition in the $9^{th}(a)$ and $11^{th}(b)$ containers 143 4-29 Detection of seed germination (b) in the regions proposed by CNN (a) .144 4-30 System block diagram 145 4-31 Obtained spectra and leaf samples for: (a), (b) four sub-regions of infected leaves respectively, (c) four sub-regions of cured leaf, (d) 8 sub-regions of healthy leaf 149 4-32 (a) Averaged spectra for infected by apple scab and healthy leaves, (b) averaged spectra for spored and healthy apples 150 4-33 Distribution of the discriminating coefficient for different spectral wavebands, y-axis is wavelength from which waveband started, x-axis is the width of waveband.
-151 4-34 Distribution of the discriminating coefficient for Moniliasis for differ- ent spectral wavebands, y-axis is wavelength from which waveband started, x-axis is the width of waveband.
-152
+This was obtained by grouping the windows and keeping one window per group 141 4-27 Cross entropy loss(a) and accuracy(b) on CNN training for 50 itera- tions(epochs). \ldots \ldots \ldots \ldots \ldots \ldots \ldots \ldots \ldots Seed recognition in the $9^{th}(a)$ and $11^{th}(b)$ containers Detection of seed germination (b) in the regions proposed by CNN (a) System block diagram 145 4-31 Obtained spectra and leaf samples for: (a), (b) four sub-regions of infected leaves respectively, (c) four sub-regions of cured leaf, (d) 8 1.40 4.00 sub-regions of healthy leaf 149 4-32 (a) Averaged spectra for infected by apple scab and healthy leaves, 150 4 99 (b) averaged spectra for spored and healthy apples 150 4-33 Distribution of the discriminating coefficient for different spectral wavebands, y-axis is wavelength from which waveband started, x-axis is the width of waveband 1  1 1 91 is the width of waveband.
+191 4-04 Distribution of the discriminating coefficient for Moniliasis for differ- ont spectral wavebands, y avis is wavelength from which waveband ent spectral wavebands, y-axis is wavelength from which waveband 150 started, x-axis is the width of waveband.
+102